 A Benchmark has been developed for municipal water use for each of the six (6) subbasins defined in Chapter 2, Section I.C.1.
 The Benchmarks are based on water use information for each municipality within the respective sub-basins.
 The water use information was used to determine each of the 26 municipality's maximum annual depletions from 1992 through 1996.
 The majority of the water use calculations were based on actual diversion records.
 In the event that records were not available, diversions were estimated using populations and estimated per capita use.
 Some municipalities have expanded their service areas beyond their corporate limits to serve adjacent rural domestic water users.
 Some industries obtain water from municipal water systems.
 These factors were included in the water use for the municipalities, rather than the Benchmarks for rural domestic and industrial water use.
 Return flow factors were used to convert diversions to depletions.
 The depletions were calculated using effluent records or other available information.
-The following table depicts the Benchmarks for each of the six (6) subbasins: (This information is subject to further review.)
+The following table depicts the Benchmarks for each of the six (6) subbasins:

 Municipal Water Use-Benchmarks

-Sub-basin Benchmark (Annual Depletions in acre feet)
+Sub-basin Benchmark (Annual I Benchmark (Annual Depletions in acre feet)

 Irrigation Season Non-irrigation season

 1. Above Pathfinder Dam 2,290 1,040

-2. Pathfinder Dam to Guernsey Dam 8,125 1,555
+2. Pathfinder Dam to Guernsey Dam 8,265 1,555

-3. Guernsey Dam to the WY/NE state la ine 2,460 890
+3. Guernsey Dam to the WY/NE state line 2,405 860

-4. Upper Laramie River Basin 2,605 520
+4. Upper Laramie River Basin 2,990 670

-5. Lower Laramie River Basin 915 320
+5. Lower Laramie River Basin 935 325

 6. Horse Creek Drainage 95 55